DavidT3/DAXA/paper/paper.md

 telescopes, Democratising Archival X-ray Astronomy (hereafter referred to as [Daxa]{.smallcaps}).
 The aim of [Daxa]{.smallcaps} is to provide a unified, easy-to-use, Python interface to the disparate X-ray telescope data archives and their processing packages.
 We provide this interface for the majority of X-ray telescopes launched within the last 30 years.
-This module will enable much greater access to X-ray data for non-specialists, while preserving low-level control of processing for X-ray experts.
+This module enables much greater access to X-ray data for non-specialists, while preserving low-level control of processing for X-ray experts.
 The package is useful for identifying relevant observations of a single object of interest, but it excels at creating and managing multi-mission datasets for serendipitous or targeted studies of large samples of X-ray emitting objects.
 Once relevant observations are